Do Go On - 163 - WW2 Badass Audie Murphy

 Yeah, I might do that.

-He had no experience.
+You had no experience.

-It's people flying for three years and fly out again.
-I guess we'll be back next week
+People fly in for three years and fly out again.

-thank you so much for joining us.
+Well, until next week, guys, thank you so much for joining us.

-As always, suggest a topic anytime at dogoonpod.com
+As always, suggest a topic anytime at do-goonpod.com.

-and maybe we'll be reporting on your thing next week.
+And maybe we'll be reporting on your thing next week.

 But until then, I will say goodbye.

-She came back just to say goodbye.
+Just to say goodbye.

-I'm not gonna leave them hanging.
+I'm not going to leave them hanging.

 Goodbye.

-Visit planet broadcasting.com for more podcasts from our great mates.
+Visit planetbroadcasting.com for more podcasts from our great mates.

 I mean, if you want, it's up to you.